stefbbq/abyssion/docs/CODEX.md

 - Each calculation is a separate file
 - Each utility is a separate file
 - Each core function is a separate file
+- Page-specific orchestrators handle different contexts
 - Main orchestrator combines them all

-This makes the codebase highly modular and follows pure FP principles while keeping the necessary side effects (Three.js mutations) clearly isolated.
+This makes the codebase highly modular and follows pure FP principles while keeping the necessary side effects (Three.js mutations) clearly isolated in orchestrator functions.

 > **Note:** All theme shape types (`BaseTheme`, `BaseTypography`, `BaseSpacing`) are now defined in `lib/theme/themes/types.ts` alongside the theme objects themselves.
 They are re-exported from `lib/theme/types.ts` for convenience.
 This keeps type definitions close to the data and supports feature-based organization.